lucassaid/old-portfolio/data/works/flash-meet.en.md

 date: '2020-09-05'
 ---

-The motivation for this project was to make a easy to use video conference web app.
-My goal is to use all the adventages of the modern web to make that no one has to download anything.
+The motivation for this project was to make an easy to use video conference web app.
+My goal is to use all the advantages of the modern web to achieve that no one has to download anything.
 Just the Web.

-There are a few others apps that acheive this if the user enter with a computer, but I couldn't find one that works on mobile without having to install an app.
+There are a few other apps that achieve this if the user enters with a computer, but I couldn't find one that works on mobile without having to install an app.
 Anyways, nothing like struggle with the challenges, learn by suffering, and make it all by myself.

 Here I show some of the features I wanted to add and how I did it: